-MindShare Learning is pleased to host the 3rd Annual Canadian EdTech Leadership Summit in support of our mission to push the 21st Century learning envelope in Canada and strengthen the connection between education and business.
+MindShare Learning is pleased to host the 5th Annual Canadian EdTech Leadership Summit in support of our mission to push the 21st Century learning envelope in Canada and strengthen the connection between education and business to support student success.

 This one-day summit will focus on current hot topics in the K-12 and post-secondary education technology space, aiming to further engage stakeholders in shaping today’s direction of a vital sector.

 I saw intellectual excitement and stimulating insights pouring out of every table and cresting during breaks and lunch.
 Uniquely provocative forward-thinkers for speakers and a cool set of ed-tech startups to listen to."

 "The Canadian EdTech Leadership Summit was a very productive meeting of thought-leaders, teachers, administrators, entrepreneurs, edTech startups, researchers and consultants.
 I came away with eight big ideas that we can use in our business."

 Vice President of Strategic Partnerships, edX

 Johannes Heinlein is Vice President of Strategic Partnerships for edX, leading university partnership and collaboration initiatives.
 In this role, Johannes works directly with the edX president and board on identifying and executing strategy.
 Prior to joining edX, Johannes served as director in the Office of the President and Provost of Harvard University where he was responsible for the planning and execution of university-wide transformations in strategy and operations.
 Prior to joining Harvard, Johannes worked in the public sector and for global industry leaders, to develop and implement change management and program strategies.
 He has lived and worked in Europe, Asia and North America.
 Johannes holds degrees from the University of Hamburg, Germany, the University of Edinburgh, Scotland and the University of Strathclyde, Scotland.
 Johannes is married with two children and calls Boston his home.